Surround Sound (song): Critical reception

 The song received generally positive reviews from critics.
 Tom Breihan of Stereogum wrote that the song "makes it clear, once again, that J.I.D is a masterful technical rapper who can also write a serious hook."
 Chris DeVille of Stereogum wrote, "As for the track's leading man, he's switching up flows like it's nothing and toying with the English language on a level most rappers can't approach."
 Deville also noted JID's "marvelous flurry of syllables" and "sketching out a whole mural's worth of imagery in a single sentence fragment".
 DeVille praised 21 Savage's verse as well, writing that he "once again shows off his mastery of this kind of soul loop" and comparing it to his song "A Lot".

 Music video

 The official music video was released alongside the single.
 Directed by Mac Grant and Chad Tennies, the video opens with JID going into an older model vehicle.
 He starts rapping as he is driving, with women in the passenger seats of the car.
 In a garage, he raps while surrounded by women, and is seen atop a car.
 21 Savage performs his verse standing next to JID.
 Baby Tate sings while lying on top of a car.
 When the beat switches, the video transitions to black and white.
 The scene changes to that of an "eerie" house, where JID raps the last verse.
 Multiple clones of him are also seen in the house.

+Live performances

+On September 8, 2022, JID appeared on NPR Tiny Desk Concerts, which featured full-band performances of "Surround Sound" among other hit singles.
+On January 8, 2024, JID performed the viral song on The Tonight Show Starring Jimmy Fallon.

+Use in other media

+The song is featured on the soundtrack of the 2022 video game NBA 2K23.

+On March 1, 2024, the song became a microtransaction in the rhythm video game Fortnite Festival.